Stockholm Palace: Coloration

-The coloration of the facade has been altered several times since the completion of the new northern row in 1695.
+The coloration of the façade has been altered several times since the completion of the new northern row in 1695.
 Tessin's first coloration was brick-red plaster with white-painted sandstone details.
 The brick-red color was called Dutch brunroot (brown-red), and came from brown ochre that was bought for painting the walls of the building.
 Carl Hårleman took over as the head of the building site when Tessin died in 1728.
 During the construction, the plaster was left unpainted, while the stone details were painted in white lead.

-Before the royal family moved in at the palace in 1754, the whole facade, except for the base which was painted in a yellow ochre color to imitate French sandstone.
+Before the royal family moved in at the palace in 1754, the whole façade, except for the base which was painted in a yellow ochre color to imitate French sandstone.
 The yellow tone was the foremost color of the Rococo and the height of fashion at that time.
 The monochrome yellow color without any contrasting white on the stone details was a way to achieve an architectonical effect with mainly relief.

 During the reign of King Charles XIV John in the 1820s, the coloration was changed again, but not fully.
 The stone details of the northern and eastern rows were painted in a pink color that was not widely appreciated.
 When the western and southern rows were to be painted, the stone details were done in a grey color which better contrasted to the still yellow plaster.
 This coloration lasted until the 1890s, when Tessin's red color was once again used on the plaster at the initiative of King Oscar II.
 All paint was removed from the sandstone details and sculptures.
 As of 2014, this coloration remains but the red-brown color has become more brown over the years.
 The removal of the protective paint has contributed to weathering.

 Lighting

-The present lighting of the palace's facade was inaugurated on 29 March 2006 by King Carl XVI Gustaf.
+The present lighting of the palace's façade was inaugurated on 29 March 2006 by King Carl XVI Gustaf.
 The former lighting was from the 1960s, and its wattage had been reduced over the years, making the palace perceived as progressively darker.

 The new lights were approved after long discussions and tests.
 They deliver almost twice as much luminous flux as the old ones and use half the energy.
 The lighting was made by a collaboration between the National Property Board of Sweden, the Office of the Governor of the Royal Palaces, The Royal Architect Johan Celsing and the Municipality of Stockholm Traffic Control.
 The color is described as neutral warm-white.

 According to Johan Celsing, the lighting is supposed to enhance the distribution and nuances of the palace and bring out decorative details not previously visible during the evenings.
-An example of this is the eastern facade where the wings facing the Skeppsbron are now illuminated.
+An example of this is the eastern façade where the wings facing the Skeppsbron are now illuminated.